How Do Air Brakes Work? (Complete Guide for Beginners)

 With advances in technology, it is nearly impossible for air brakes to fail.
 They are more or less bulletproof.

 However, if the air brake system has low air pressure, it’ll trigger an alarm that indicates low air pressure in the braking system.
-In any case, trucks, buses, trailers, trains, and airplanes are designed with backup emergency brakes that activate automatically when the air brake fails, making it impossible for vehicles with air brakes to fail.
+In any case, trucks, buses, trailers, trains, and airplanes are designed with backup emergency brakes that activate automatically when the air brakes fail, making it impossible for air-braked vehicles to fail.

 Q: Are air brakes hard to use?

-Air brakes are suitable and reliable braking systems for heavy vehicles with a gross weight of around 26,000 pounds and above.
+Air brakes are suitable and reliable braking systems for heavy vehicles with a gross weight of 26,000 pounds or more.
 Twenty-six thousand pounds of weight will outweigh the hydraulic brake systems, which is why that is replaced with air brakes.

-In contrast, when a driver applies a brake on the air braking system, it creates a pressure wave that travels to all the wheels simultaneously before stopping.
+In contrast, when a driver applies the brake on the air braking system, a pressure wave travels to all the wheels simultaneously before stopping.

 Q: How long should it take for a truck to build air?

-Air compressors have a cut-in pressure of around 20psi or lower and a cut-out pressure of 110 psi and 130 psi.
+Air compressors have a cut-in pressure of around 20 psi or lower and a cut-out pressure of 110-130 psi.

-In any case, air pressure from 85 to 100 psi will take less than a minute to build up.
+In any case, air pressure between 85 and 100 psi will take less than a minute to build.

 Q: Which is better: air brakes or hydraulic brakes?

-Air brakes are more or less bulletproof.
+Air brakes are, for the most part, bulletproof.
 They are better than hydraulic brakes.
 Using compressed air instead of brake fluids eliminates unnecessary brake failures.

-For instance, any leak on brake lines will cause brake failures.
+For instance, any leak in brake lines will cause brake failures.
 On the other hand, minor or significant brake leaks on the air brake systems will not cause the system to fail.

 Q: Why do air brakes take longer to stop?

-The primary reason why air brakes take a longer time to stop is that it uses air.
-Air takes longer to travel to all the wheels than hydraulic.
+The primary reason air brakes take longer to stop is that they use air.
+Air takes longer to reach all the wheels than hydraulic fluid does.

-When you depress the brake pedal on heavy vehicles with air brakes, it transports the compressed air from the storage tank to the wheels simultaneously.
-Hydraulics takes a shorter time compared to air.
+When you depress the brake pedal on heavy vehicles with air brakes, it simultaneously transports the compressed air from the storage tank to the wheels.
+Hydraulics takes less time than air.

 Q: Why are disc brakes not used in trucks?